robandpdx/svn-to-git-demo/README.md

 # Converting SVN repo to git

 This project is meant to demo converting an svn repo to git.
 A good svn repo to use is [this one](https://sourceforge.net/p/circuit/code/HEAD/tree/).
+**NOTE**: This should all be done on a linux machine, preferably, because Mac and Windows both do not have a case sensitive filesystem by default.

 1. clone this repo